 8:32 pm • 28 February 2014 • 1 note

-Anonymous asked: how did u find a job ?
+Anonymous said: how did u find a job ?
 1 u went to the clubs asking for it?.
 2 u went firts to a security company ?3. is there any website to apply ? iknow is a dumd question but can u answer it

 Hey, to get a job as a bouncer in NYC you need a New York State Security license.
 After you get the license you can go either to a security company or if you’re smart and you don’t want some asshole stealing half your money just for placing you, you can go around to bars and ask if they need security.
 Usually having some experience and a resume works best, but being extraordinarily large and having some sort of martial arts or law enforcement background will be more useful in getting a bar job.

 Anonymous said: This Saturday is two of my good friend's 21st birthday but the event is held at a very strict club.
 My 21st is only weeks away and I can't find someone's ID I can borrow an ID :\...
 Is there another way? :(

 I don’t know where you are writing from, but in NY if you use someone elses ID and it’s passable the liability goes from the bar to you, that’s why you can normally get past the bouncer with that in NYC.
 If you are going to an actual busy club on a weekend, and you are male you probably won’t get in.